sehnsucht13/fzf-bookmarks/README.md

 - [fzf](https://github.com/junegunn/fzf)
 - awk
 - sed
+## Optional Dependencies
+- networkmanager/nmcli: This is optional and only needed if fzf-bookmarks is used with the `-w, --wifi` flag to select and connect to a new wifi network

 # Usage
 This script needs to run in the same shell that it is invoked in.
 Therefore, it must be ran with the command `source` prepended to it.
 A helpful alias to do this would be `alias fzf-bookmarks='source ~/path/to/fzf-bookmarks'` which must be added to your `.bashrc`.
 If `fzf-bookmarks` is invoked without any flags provided, all bookmarks are shown without any filtering.